What is Families and Community Together?

 administrator, at 1-877-652-7624.
 Children are referred to FACT through PerformCare, the contracted systems administrator, which does

 an assessment of the child’s needs.
 PerformCare will initially interview the caregiver on the telephone to determine the severity of the problem.
 If

-the family requires care management assistance, a clinician will meet with the family to do a compete evaluation of needs.
+the family requires care management assistance, a clinician will meet with the family to do a complete evaluation of needs.
 If the needs of the family

 rise to an intensive level, they will be referred to FACT.
 FACT will contact the family within 24 hours.

 Do you only serve Union County families?